moj-analytical-services/user-guidance/source/documentation/tools/jupyterlab/index.md

 # JupyterLab

-A development environment for writing Python code including Python notebooks.
-If you are new to python and juptyerlab, there is a self-paced introduction which can be found [here](https://github.com/moj-analytical-services/intro-to-python).
+A development environment for writing Python code, including Python notebooks.
+If you're new to Python and JuptyerLab, you can follow a [self-paced introduction to Python](https://github.com/moj-analytical-services/intro-to-python).

+You can also use JupyterLab All Spark, a version with tooling for Spark development.

+## Resourcing options

+JupyterLab runs with a standard set of resources.
+You can request more powerful computing resources (2 CPUs with 24GB of RAM) for your environment if you need them.
+This includes situations where you’re working with very large datasets, or using AI to process data.
+However, we do not have additional options for JupyterLab All Spark.

+To request increased resourcing, send a message in [#ask-analytical-platform on Slack](https://moj.enterprise.slack.com/archives/C4PF7QAJZ) with:

+* the email address for your Analytical Platform account
+* the tooling you're using
+* the resources you need

 ## Run notebooks

-In Jupyter, before you can successfully run the notebook, you'll need to select the Jupyter kernel for this project.
+In JupyterLab, before you can successfully run the notebook, you'll need to select the kernel for this project.
 If it doesn't appear in the drop-down list, run this in a terminal:

 ```bash
 . myproject/venv/bin/activate